DangerousThings/flexsecure-applets/docs/applets/5-fido.md

 You can use the *Yubikey WebAuthn test page* at https://demo.yubico.com/webauthn-technical/registration to test your token.

-On Android, you can use the *FIDO / Webauthn Example* App at https://play.google.com/store/apps/details?id=de.cotech.hw.fido.example for testing (Use the U2F tab).
+On Android, you can use the *FIDO / Webauthn Example* App at https://play.google.com/store/apps/details?id=de.cotech.hw.fido.example for testing (Use the U2F tab), or use any Browser which supports the Security Manager (for details, see *Android Problems and Solutions*) and use the Yubico page.

 ## Sources and Further Reading